-If you are just thinking about entering drug rehab and are not sober yet, then the first steps are to enter into a program that includes detox and inpatient/PHP rehab.
-If you are still using substances, then you are not a candidate for outpatient drug and alcohol rehab.
+If you are thinking about entering drug rehab and are not sober yet, then the first steps are to enter into a program that includes detox and inpatient/PHP rehab.
+If you are still using substances, you are not a candidate for outpatient drug and alcohol rehab.

-If you have successfully completed drug and alcohol rehab and are currently clean and sober, then you might be a candidate for outpatient rehab if you can manage to balance your daily routine along with outpatient rehab programs.
+If you have completed drug and alcohol rehab and are currently clean and sober, then you might be a candidate for outpatient rehab if you can manage to balance your daily routine along with outpatient rehab programs.

 What Happens In Outpatient Drug Rehab?

-With outpatient drug rehab, you gain access to individual, group and family counseling at the treatment center.
-You can continue meeting with your counselor or will be assigned to a different counselor who will support your recovery.
+With outpatient drug rehab, you gain access to individual, group, and family counseling at the treatment center.
+You can continue meeting with your counselor or be assigned to a different counselor who will support your recovery.
 You can also attend various holistic drug rehab programs.
 You might come to the rehab center as often as five days a week to attend programs—or less frequently, depending on your needs.
 The purpose is to provide a continuum of care and ongoing support during the recovery journey.